Paris

 he girl is smiling, happy, you can sense her snuggling into her partner, leaning toward you slightly.
 Her colorful fan is open, as if to say, ‘Look at me tonight, dancing with my fella.’
 She is making a memory she’ll remember into her old age.

 Then your eyes move to the next couple.
-In this painting you get the same sense of a high end party, the couple are also in their finest, but the joy you had moving from the first painting quickly dissipates.
+In this painting you get the same sense of a high end party, the couple also in their finest dress, but the joy you had moving from the first painting quickly dissipates.
 There is no happiness here, the woman isn’t smiling, she appears stiff, her head covers her partner’s face as if she doesn’t want to be seen with him.
 In contrast to having the time of her life, she wants the night to be over.
 You may see something different and that’s also the wonder of the paintings around you.

 Here is another example, this painting is called, In a Cafe, by Edgar Degas.
 Tell me this isn’t the picture of loneliness.
 The woman is at a table with a friend or husband.
 I assume they are together because they are at the same table, but the woman’s face is vacant, her eyes looking at nothing, like she is going through the motions of life, instead of reveling in it.
 I want to step into the picture and give her a hug.